 There's A Lot to Know About Visiting Yosemite Since Reopening.

-Click Here to Find Out About Required Reservations and More.
+Click Here to Find Out About Required Reservations through October 31st and More.

 Highway 120 through Tuolumne County is the most direct route into Yosemite National Park from the San Francisco Bay Area, Sacramento and all of Northern California.